Palmtop PC

-A Palmtop PC was an approximately pocket calculator-sized, battery-powered computer compatible with the IBM Personal Computer in a horizontal clamshell design with integrated keyboard and display.
-It could be used like a subnotebook, but was light enough to be comfortably used handheld as well.
-Most Palmtop PCs were small enough to be stored in a user's shirt or jacket pocket.
+A Palmtop PC is an obsolete, approximately pocket calculator-sized, battery-powered computer in a horizontal clamshell design with integrated keyboard and display.
+It could be used like a modern subnotebook, but was light enough to be comfortably used handheld as well.
+Most Palmtop PCs were small enough to be stored in a user's shirt or jacket pockets.

-Palmtop PCs distinguish from other palmtop computers by using a mostly IBM-compatible PC architecture and BIOS as well as an Intel-compatible x86 processor.
+Palmtop PCs distinguish from other palmtop computers by using a mostly IBM-compatible PC architecture, and BIOS as well as an Intel-compatible x86 processor.
 All such devices were DOS-based, with DOS stored in ROM.
 While many Palmtop PCs came with a number of PDA and office applications pre-installed in ROM, most of them could also run generic, off-the-shelf PC software with no or little modifications.
 Some could also run other operating systems such as GEOS, Windows 1.0-3.0 (in Real mode only), or MINIX 2.0.

-Most Palmtop PCs were based on a static hardware design for low power consumption and instant-on/off without the need to reboot.
+Most Palmtop PCs have been based on a static hardware design for low power consumption, and instant-on/off without the need to reboot.
 Depending on the model, the battery could power the device for a period ranging from several hours up to several days while running, or between a week and a year in standby mode.
 Combined with the instant-on/off feature, a battery would typically last from a week up to several months in practical use as PDA.

 The first Palmtop PC was the DIP Pocket PC (aka Atari Portfolio) in 1989.